 - After your visit inside Dundonald Castle, you are free to explore the grounds and pop into the Visitor Centre for some refreshments at your leisure.

 - To help keep our visitors and team members safe, please follow social distancing and government guidance throughout your visit.
 Our friendly team will be on hand to help and answer any questions you may have.

 - If you’re showing any of the symptoms of coronavirus, or if you’ve been in contact with anyone that has the virus in the last 14 days, please do not visit us.
 You can call or email us for a full refund should you, or a member of your group, be presenting any symptoms before your visit.

 - Our team at the Friends of Dundonald Castle SCIO have been working together with Historic Environment Scotland to make the reopening of Dundonald Castle as safe for everyone as we can.
 These standards can be found by following this link: https://www.historicenvironment.scot/archives-and-research/publications/publication/?publicationId=15ae5b0d-9b05-4223-ae67-abec00ba415a

 - What are your opening hours?

 We are reviewing our opening hours regularly to meet the demand by our visitors.
-Just now we are opening Thursday-Tuesday 11am-4pm.
-We are currently closed on Wednesdays.
+From 30th April, 2021, our opening hours will be 12pm-4pm daily.
 For the latest updates, check out our social media.

 - How do I get in touch if I have a query about my visit or the booking process?

-You can call us on 07939446855 between the hours of 10am-6pm. or email us at firstname.lastname@example.org where a member of our team will respond as quickly as they can.
-You can also contact us through our socia media pages.
+You can call us on 07939446855 between the hours of 10am-6pm, or email us at email@example.com where a member of our team will respond as quickly as they can.
+You can also contact us through our social media pages.
 Please note that our team are working on a reduced basis.